open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/exporters.md

 composer require open-telemetry/exporter-otlp
 ```

-If you wish to use the gRPC protocol, you will also need to install the
+If you use gRPC, you will also need to install the
 `open-telemetry/transport-grpc` package:

 ```shell